Ultimate guide to 50 low light houseplants

 For styling, we’ve chosen a large cream ceramic planter that complements its grandeur.
 The simplicity of the ceramic allows the intricate leaf patterns to stand out.
 Whether it’s used to anchor a lonely corner or as a vibrant participant in a reading nook, the Fiddle Leaf Fig transforms the room

-Propagation tip: select a healthy leaf with about 1 inch of stem, and make a clean cut just below a node (where leaves attach to the stem).
-Place the cutting in a glass of water, ensuring the node is submerged.
-Change the water weekly and keep the glass in bright, indirect light.
-Roots typically appear in 4-6 weeks, after which you can pot it in well-draining soil.
+- Select a healthy leaf with about 1 inch of stem, and make a clean cut just below a node (where leaves attach to the stem).

-Symbolism and zodiac signs: symbolizes growth and abundance.
+- Symbolizes growth and abundance.
 Well-suited for Taurus, known for their affinity for stability and aesthetic pleasures.

 Pros and cons